daffinm/audio-cache-test/README.md

    Sometimes, at pageload, the metadata request is intercepted by the service worker and the media file is cached.
 And other times it seems that Chrome caches the media file and no further requests are received for it.
 So if you want consistent results use `preload=none` .
 1. `crossorigin=anonymous`:
    * Because this is needed to get caching working.
 Not exactly sure why.
    * See [this thread with Jeff Posnick](https://stackoverflow.com/questions/57903010/cannot-scrub-scroll-through-jplayer-audio-when-mp3-is-cached-by-workbox) for more information.
+1. Timestamp appended to end of src to facilitate testing.
+(See note in index.html)

 ## Editing, testing and debugging the app locally
 At the moment the build uses a bash script.
 Apologies for that.
 I will migrate it to gulp ASAP.
 (So much has happened